You can’t blame high fuel prices on Russia-Ukraine conflict – Avedzi to government

 He indicated that the prices of fuel on the domestic market were already high before the outbreak of the warfare between Russia and Ukraine.

-“But you and I will agree that the prices of fuel started increasing not today.
+“But you and I will agree agree that the prices of fuel started increasing not today.
 In fact this year alone, prices have increased more than three or four times.
-The Russia-Ukraine crisis barely a week ago so you cannot within one week attribute everting to that crisis.”
+The Russia-Ukraine crisis barely a week ago so you cannot within one week attribute everything to that crisis.”

 Meanwhile, his colleague Member of Parliament for Yapei-Kusawgu, John Jinapor, has asked the Government of Ghana to use the profits made from crude oil sales to cushion Ghanaians during this difficult moment.